m-i-n-a-r/randomix/README.md

   - **Dice** -> throws a chosen number of dice and prints the result.
   - **Magic Ball** -> provides randomly chosen answers to any question.
 - Light and dark themes (Automatic dark mode supported)
+- Full Material You support
-- Selectable accent (no app restart needed, system accent supported on Android 12+)
+- Selectable accent (no app restart needed)
-- Up to 10 dice, plus 3v3 mode
+- Up to 10 dice, 3v3 mode
 - The app remember the last used mode
 - Roulette presets for letters and numbers
 - Custom ranges (values from 0 to 99999)
 - Multiwindows support
 - Android 12 animated splashscreen supported
+- Android 13 per-app language support
+- Android 13 themed icon support
 - First time introduction
 - Rate the app dialog
-- Simple and precise UI, following Material You guidelines
+- Simple and precise UI, following Google guidelines
 - Allow equal options, dice number, rude answers, remove last chosen option in the roulette
 - Sounds, vibration and other options
 - Small size (~4MB), optimized code
-- Available in many languages
+- Available in many languages (see the table above)

 ## Screenshots
 <p align='center'>